BeralaWoolies/BeeDayBot/README.md

 ## About The Project

 This is a personal project I built with the aim of helping my friends celebrate their birthdays in our discord server.
-The main goal of this project was to develop and deploy a discord bot that could track everyones birthdays in a database and automatically announce them on their respective days whilst also learning discord.js and MongoDb.
+The main goal of this project was to develop and deploy a discord bot that could track everyones birthdays in a database and automatically announce them on their respective days whilst also learning discord.js and MongoDB.

 ## Built With
 - [Node.js](https://nodejs.org/en/)